Advertisement Space

 UNION ALL

-Here you can easily see, that the WHERE conditions appear twice in our query.
-If it get more complicated, it could even happen, that you forget to modify one and produce an inconsitent result.
+Here you can easily see that the WHERE conditions appear twice in our query.
+If it gets more complicated, it could even happen that you forget to modify one and produce an inconsistent result.

-For this and much more, you can use with WITH clause.
-It's basically a tool you use, to materialize a subquery and avoid that Oracle has to execute them multiple times.
-Let's look at a simple example.
+For this and much more, you can use the WITH clause.
+It's basically a tool you use to materialize a subquery and avoid that Oracle has to execute them multiple times.
+Let's look at a simple example:

 SELECT 'remo' person, 100 money FROM DUAL